-4.1 Currently, the value of outstanding overpayments for City of Lincoln is £4,121,223.
+4.1 Currently, the value of outstanding overpayments for City of Lincoln and North Kesteven are £4,121,223 and £1,853,275 respectively.
 The recovery of overpayments can be at different stages and these are usually broken down into two areas - Live HB claim or Sundry Debtor.

-Appendix 1 to this report shows the current recovery status of HB overpayments for City of Lincoln.
+Appendix 1 to this report shows the current recovery status of HB overpayments for both City of Lincoln and North Kesteven.
 It provides a breakdown of the number and value of overpayments for both council and private tenants.
-Officers have used a number of reports to obtain the figures within this appendix, however, it has been noted that there is minor duplication of some figures - this is being investigated and an updated table will be provided at the meeting of this committee.
+Officers have used a number of reports to obtain the figures within this appendix, however, it has been noted that there is minor duplication of some figures - this is being investigated and an updated table will be provided at the meeting of this committee on 27 February 2018.